reece-stephenson/grad-group7/README.md

 # Coding Standards

-- Use prettier for formatting code (The formatting file is available on the repo)
+- Use Prettier for formatting code (The formatting file is available on the repo)
 - Document all functions using javadoc
 - Every if must have an else (or return as exceptions)
 - Spaces between operators